Matheia Curriculum

 In the middle grades, students write their assignments with guidance.
 They are introduced to common spelling words, word families and classroom resources to edit their writing.
 Grammar conventions assist students in becoming fluent authors.

 As students transition into the upper grades, they continue the creative process, while preparing for middle school challenges.
-Story writing is still the main focus of the program, but formal paragraph and essay writing are introduced and developed in the curriculum.
+Story writing is still the primary focus of the program.
+Formal paragraph and essay writing are also introduced and developed in the curriculum.
+Students are encouraged to push their creative ideas further, through more interesting plots, dynamic characters, and vivid settings.
+A variety of short essay tasks challenge students to use more formal formatting and language while expressing facts and opinions clearly.

 Science: Preparing for Discovery